urakaiketsuya/docker-laravel-vue/README.md

 # docker-laravel-vue
-To get started, cd into the laravel folder and run docker-compose up.
+To get started, run `sh init.sh` in the root directory.

 # Getting started
+For manually starting:

 install docker desktop

 `cd into the laravel folder`